Rattery Policies & Adoption Requirements

 Rat rotavirus

-All residents receive monthly parasite prevention, and every rat receives two doses of preventative treatment prior to going home.
+All rats receive regular parasite prevention, including two doses prior to going home.

-Once a rat leaves my care, the new home assumes responsibility for preventing exposure to illness.
-I do everything I can to send out healthy, well cared for rats, and I ask adopters to continue that same standard.
+Once a rat leaves my care, the new owner assumes responsibility for maintaining these health standards and preventing exposure to illness.